-EDU 243 Learning Theory
+EDU 243 Learning Theory Prerequisites: None

-This course provides lateral entry teachers an introduction to learning theory, various styles of learning, and motivational factors involved in the learning process.
+This course provides an introduction to learning theory, various styles of learning, and motivational factors involved in the learning process.
 Emphasis is placed on the development of cognitive skills using the eight types of intelligence and applying these to practical classroom situations.
 Upon completion, students should be able to describe theories and styles of learning and discuss the relationship between different types of intelligence to learning motivation.

-EDU 245 Policies and Procedures Prerequisites: None
+EDU 245 Policies and Procedures

-This course is designed to introduce new lateral entry teachers to the policies and procedures established by the local education agency.
-Topics include emergency situation procedures, acceptable discipline, chain of command, role of mentors, evaluation procedures, employment requirements, dress codes, and other policies and procedures.
+This course is designed to introduce policies and procedures established by local secondary Topics educational institutions. include emergency situation procedures, acceptable discipline, chain of command, role of mentors. evaluation procedures, employment requirements, dress codes, and other policies and procedures.
 Upon completion, students should be able to explain the policies and procedures to students, parents, or others and discuss the purpose of each policy category.

-EDU 250 Teacher Licensure Preparation Prerequisites: Take One Set:
+EDU 250 Teacher Licensure Preparation

-- Set 1: ENG 111 and MAT 143
+Set 1: ENG 111 and MAT 143

-- Set 2: ENG 111 and MAT 152
+Set 2: ENG 111 and MAT 152

-- Set 3: ENG 111 and MAT 171
+Set 3: ENG 111 and MAT 171

 The course provides information and strategies necessary for transfer to a teacher licensure program at a senior institution.
-Topics include entry level teacher licensure exam preparation. performance based assessment systems, requirements for entry into teacher education programs, the process to become a licensed teacher in North Carolina, and professionalism including expectations within the field of education.
-Upon completion, students should be able to utilize educational terminology and demonstrate knowledge of teacher licensure including exam preparation, processes technology based portfolio assessment, and secondary admissions processes to the school of education at a senior institution.
+Topics include entry level teacher licensure exam preparation, performance based assessment requirements for entry into teacher education programs, the process to become a licensed teacher in North Carolina, and professionalism including expectations within the field of education.
+Upon completion, students should be able to utilize educational terminology and demonstrate knowledge of teacher licensure processes including exam preparation, technology based portfolio assessment, and secondary admissions processes to the school of education at a senior institution.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.

-EDU 252 Math & Science Activities Prerequisites: None
+EDU 252 Math & Science Activities